Dogs play for a variety of reasons. Not only does it help them learn motor skills, but it also teaches our dogs about social structure.

 If you take your dog to a dog park, you’ll know that you don’t always get to choose your dog’s playmates.
 However, getting a compatible playmate for your dog can make the difference between a happy and relaxed dog or one that is stressed or scared.

-Most doggy daycares, as well as dog parks, split play groups by size.
-Although this is understandable, especially for tiny dogs like Chihuahuas that could get accidentally hurt by a much larger dog, it’s not always the best way to find a compatible playmate.
+Most doggy daycares, as well as dog parks, split groups by size.
+Although this is understandable, especially for small dogs like Chihuahuas that could get accidentally hurt by a much larger dog, it’s not always the best way to find a compatible friend.

 More important are;